Woman masking her feelings

 How can Charlie Health help?

 If you or a loved one find yourself masking and could use professional support, Charlie Health can help.
-We offer personalized intensive outpatient (IOP) mental health treatment for teens, young adults, and families, including neurodivergent therapy, neurodivergent-affirming therapists, and neurodivergent-exclusive peer groups.
+We offer personalized intensive outpatient (IOP) mental health treatment for people and families, including neurodivergent therapy, neurodivergent-affirming therapists, and neurodivergent-exclusive peer groups.

-Our mental health providers practice neurodivergence-informed therapy and have extensive experience helping neurodiverse young adults and teens.
+Our mental health providers practice neurodivergence-informed therapy and have extensive experience helping neurodiverse people.
 At Charlie Health, every client is matched with a therapist who fits their specific needs, and will also be matched with a group of peers who are from similar backgrounds with similar struggles.
 Your loved one is not alone with their mental health challenges, and remember, neurodiversity is something to celebrate!
 Reach out today.

 Charlie Health shield logo